BartMassey/taunet-utils/README.md

 tangle of Hackage dependencies.

-To install `taunet-echo` on a machine for permanent-ish operation, scripts have been provided.
-Put `taunet-echo.sh` in `/etc/taunet-echo/` along with a valid `key.txt` and make the whole mess owned by user `taunet`.
+To install `taunet-echo` on a machine for permanent-ish operation, an init script has been provided.
+Put a valid `key.txt` in `/etc/taunet-echo/` and make the whole mess owned by user `taunet`.
 Copy `taunet-echo.init` to `/etc/init.d/`.
 Finally

     systemctl daemon-reload
     systemctl enable taunet-echo